 Since you already wrote down the number of watts each appliance uses, you want to look at the highest wattage to determine your inverter size needs.

-We’ve found that our 100 watt panels produces anywhere from 4 to 8 amps per hour a piece (and that’s in partial to full sun).
+We’ve found that our 100-watt panels produce anywhere from 4 to 8 amps per hour a piece in partial to full sun.
 To be safe, you can estimate that a 100 watt panel will give you around 25 – 35 amp hours per day.
-So with 300 watts you would have 90 amp-hours being stored in your batteries.
-With 500 watts, you’d have 150 amp hours per day!
+So with 300 watts, you would have 90 amp-hours being stored in your batteries.
+With 500 watts, you’d have 150 amp hours per day.

-The reality is you only need as many panels as your batteries are able to store, and your usage warrants.
-It doesn’t matter how many panels you have if you don’t have the battery bank to store the energy your panels are pulling in!
+The reality is you only need as many panels as your batteries are able to store and your usage warrants.
+It doesn’t matter how many panels you have if you don’t have the battery bank to store the energy your panels are pulling in.
 That’s why we went with the lower amount of panels since many times our batteries are reading as full when we have optimal sun.

 The system has to work together.
 Why spend money when you aren’t able to reap the benefits?
 We suggest investing in your batteries as they are the powerhouse of the entire RV solar setup.
 You can always add more panels later if you find you would like more energy to be put into your battery bank.